zayneeh/LET-ME-COOK/README.md

 - **Ingredient-Based Recipe Suggestions:** Input your available ingredients and receive tailored Nigerian recipe recommendations.
 - **Comprehensive Recipe Database:** Access a wide variety of Nigerian dishes with detailed ingredients and instructions.

+  ## About the Dataset

+The dataset at the core of **LET ME COOK** includes 85 carefully selected food items, each listed with their name, ingredients, and cooking directions.
+This selection is tailored to not only be inherently Nigerian but also adaptable to the Nigerian palate.
+It provides a broad spectrum of dishes from various regions, ensuring users can explore and prepare a wide range of recipes based on their available ingredients.
+As **LET ME COOK** evolves, we plan to expand this dataset to include more dishes, detailed nutritional information, and additional features to cater to diverse dietary needs and preferences